-CodeFrame was born from a need for simplicity—reducing the barrier to entry for creating and building C++ projects without the usual overhead of complex configurations or setup.
+CodeFrame was born from a need for simplicity, reducing the barrier to entry for creating and building C++ projects without the usual overhead of complex configurations or setup.

-codeframe new or cf new generates a new C++ project with minimal input.
+cf new generates a new C++ project with minimal input.

-codeframe build or cf build compiles your C++ project directly into an executable, with smart defaults and zero clutter.
+cf build compiles your C++ project directly into an executable, with smart defaults and zero clutter.

 Bundled with a modern toolchain—including the Clang compiler, LLD linker/debugger, and the C++23 standard library—CodeFrame also introduces the CodeFrame Library, a set of thoughtfully designed utilities intended to serve as the go-to standard library for developers seeking efficiency and clarity.